cagrikuzaytepe/Image-Classification-/README.md

-# Assignment 3: Image Classification with CNNs and Transfer Learning
+# Image Classification with CNNs and Transfer Learning

 ## Overview